miztiik/cloudera-On-Docker/docker-image-build/hadoop/clouderamgrnode/README.md

-# Docker container for Cloudera Manager Server
+## Docker container for Cloudera Manager Server

-This docker files shows how to build your own CMS in Centos6.6
+This docker file shows how to build your own CMS in Centos6.6

-## Docker instructions
+### Docker instructions
 * Centos 6.6 - will be used as the base
 * Install the necessary packages like wget,sudo, ssh etc
 * Configure sudo for password key based login & create hadoop admin uid with keys